 How to Format WordPress Blog Posts

-WordPress is globally the most used CMS for content creating.
-With the new block editor, Gutenberg, which came with WordPress 5.0, you have multiple ways to format your WordPress blog posts with ease.
+WordPress is globally the most used CMS for content creation.
+With the new block editor, Gutenberg, which came with WordPress 5.0, you have multiple ways to format your WordPress post with ease.
 Nowadays, there are lots of people that think being a blogger is an easy job.
-Might be so, but being good and successful at writing blog posts is an entirely different thing.
-There are a lot of important ‘rules,’ that have to be followed, especially if your goal is to reach as many readers as possible.
+It might be so, but being good and successful at writing blog posts is entirely different.
+There are many important ‘rules’ that have to be followed, especially if your goal is to reach as many readers as possible.

 Whether you are a publisher, a freelancer, or a blogger—this post is for all content writers.
 We will share everything we know and help you improve both your formatting and the SEO of your WordPress blog.

 We will Cover

 The average time a person spends on any website when searching for something specific is 15 seconds (if they don’t find their target at first glance).
 In order to make sure that you get your visitor’s attention so quickly, you need to create and format content that is engaging even at first glance.

 The key to getting your visitors to read your content and keep them engaged is to write one sentence at a time and make the most of it.
 You have to keep them compelled and curious about the next piece of helpful information they will get to absorb.
 This is why improving the skimmability of your WordPress blog post is essential.
 There are various methods to improve the level of engagement of your blog, which we will cover further along in the post.